 Celebrate with an Indian Family

-Jaipur: Admire the Illuminated Markets
+Jaipur: Marvel over the Illuminated Markets

 Much of the beauty of Diwali comes from the warm glow of lights and lamps which adorn streets, homes, and shops.
 One of the best places to experience this is in the "Pink City" of Jaipur, in Rajasthan, where not just buildings but whole markets are illuminated.
 Each year, there's a competition for the best decorated and most brilliantly lit up market, and the government foots the electricity bill.
 It's a dazzling display that attracts visitors from all over India.
 Just like Las Vegas has a "Strip", Johari Bazaar has earned the title of "The Strip" in Jaipur during Diwali.
 Vedic Walks offers a special Diwali walking tour.

 Goa: Go Gambling and Watch Demon Narakasura Get Burned